Los Angeles County Museum of Art: Asian art

-The Hammer Building houses the Chinese and Korean collections.
 The Korean art collection began with the donation of a group of Korean ceramics in 1966 by Bak Jeonghui, then president of the Republic of Korea, after a visit to the museum.
 LACMA today claims to have the most comprehensive holding outside of Korea and Japan.
 The Pavilion for Japanese Art displays the Shin'enkan collection donated by Joe D. Price.
 In 1999 LACMA trustee Eric Lidow and his wife, Leza, donated 75 ancient Chinese works valued at a total of $3.5 million, including important bronze objects and prime examples of Buddhist sculpture.

 LACMA also has a rich collection of relics from India, mostly consisting of sculptures of Jain Tirthankaras, Buddha and Hindu deities.
 Many Paintings from India are also present in the LACMA.

 Elephant with Riders, Uttar Pradesh, India, 3rd-2nd century B.C.